-The words of former president Eduardo Duhalde two weeks ago about the high likelihood of a “coup d’etat” in Argentina were inevitably a shock in a country with a long history of bloody interruptions to democratic order, which has seemingly left that era behind since the return of electoral rule in 1983.
+The words of former president Eduardo Duhalde last week about the high likelihood of a “coup d’etat” in Argentina were inevitably a shock in a country with a long history of bloody interruptions to democratic order, which has seemingly left that era behind since the return of electoral rule in 1983.

 “Do you know how ridiculous it sounds to think there will be elections next year?
 There won’t be an election.
 We have a history of military presidents, and a region where militarism is also on the rise, in Brazil, Venezuela, Bolivia, even in Chile the armed forces are now the main power player.
 Do you think the democratic system can’t fall?
 Argentina is a world champion of military dictatorships,” Duhalde said during an appearance in América TV, sparking a heated live discussion that spread throughout the country’s politics and media.

 Although Duhalde toned down his words a few days later, it is worth exploring what led to his outburst and which parts of it should be taken seriously.

 In the many interviews that followed that appearance, Duhalde said he was told by a Peronist source within the military that there were officers planning a potential overthrow, and that the trustworthiness of his source made him fear the warning was real.

 Duhalde quietly reached out to former Peronist rival Cristina Kirchner, and the Vice President put him in contact with Defense Minister Agustín Rossi, who dismissed the story as false after a brief investigation.